dugramen/godot-global-project/README.md

 - `EditorPlugin` signals

 The biggest limitation, however, is with dependencies.
-- When loading resources, `res://` paths can only point to files of the current project's directory, not files in the global-project.
-Only absolute paths can be used to load global-project files.
+- When loading resources, `res://` paths can only point to files in the current project's directory.
+To load global-project files, they must be converted to absolute paths.
 But the editor makes that very hard to do.
 - So instead, I included a plugin that automatically changes `res://` paths to absolute paths for ***script preloads***.
 	```gdscript
 	# This